6502org/andre/public/misc/README.xcbm.txt

 - CIA only partially emulated, VIC only regs 24 and 33, no SID
 - no real timing.
 IRQ timer gets decremented by ten for each executed opcode.
-This gives a curser blink rate at roughly original speed (may be a bit slower, but I have long time no real C64 seen).
+This gives a curser blink rate at roughly original speed (may be a bit slower, but I have not seen a real C64 for a long time).
 - Can use Un*x filesystem subdirectories as disks.
 At the moment, the current directory for unit 8, drive 0 is ".".
 You can set this at command line. no real disk command ("R","S",...) is emulated